Affine Jacobi-Trudi Identities and $q,t$-Rogers-Ramanujan Identities: Proof, special cases and generalisations of Theorem

 \begin{Corollary} For $k\geq 1$ and $0\leq r\leq n$ integers,

 \end{Corollary}

-For $k=3$ this result, which plays a key role in the $\mathrm{A}_2$ Bailey lemma \cite{ASW99,W25}, was first proved in \cite[page 692]{ASW99}.
-For general $k$, two very different proofs may be found in \cite{W99} and \cite{W25}, see equations~(6.6) and (A.3) in these papers respectively.
+For $k=3$, this result, which plays a key role in the $\mathrm{A}_2$ Bailey lemma \cite{ASW99,W25}, was first proved in~\cite[p.~692]{ASW99}.
+For general $k$, different proofs may be found in \cite{Krattenthaler01, W99,W25}, see equations~(3),~(6.6) and~(A.3) in these papers, respectively.

-\begin{proof} By \cite[page 27]{Macdonald95}
+\begin{proof} By \cite[p.~27]{Macdonald95}

-and \cite[page 213]{Macdonald95}
+and \cite[p.~213]{Macdonald95}

 the principal specialisation $x_i=t^{i-1}$ of \eqref{Eq_Pe} is given by